Modifying your widget content

 Examples:

-The Pre-Chat form
+The Pre-Chat and Offline forms

 Additional considerations